Mikey Ghossaini

-Michael Ghossaini (born 25 August 2007) is a professional soccer player who plays as a striker for Australian club Melbourne City.
-Born in Australia, he was called up to the Lebanon national under-20 team.
+Michael Raef Ghossaini (born 25 August 2007) is an Australian professional soccer player who plays as a forward for Australian club Melbourne Victory.

+Early life

+Ghossaini grew up in Melbourne, Australia, to Lebanese parents from Baakline.
+Growing up, he attended matches of Melbourne Heart FC and its successor club, Melbourne City FC, at the stadium.

 Club career

 Youth

 Ghossaini began his youth career at Football Technique School (FTS), a private academy linked to Glen Eira, joining at age 10 in late 2017.
 Between 2020 and 2022, he scored 93 goals in 59 National Premier Leagues matches for Glen Eira's U13, U14, and U15 teams.

 Ahead of the 2023 season, Ghossaini transferred from Glen Eira to Melbourne City's youth academy.
 During the 2024 season, he finished top scorer in the U23 competition, scoring 22 goals in 17 matches.
 Over the course of 2023 and 2024, Ghossaini scored a combined 55 goals in various youth competitions for Melbourne City.
 He began training regularly with the first team during the 2024 season.